How To Test The Starter Motor (1995-1998 3.8L V6 Ford Mustang)

 TIP 1: The starter motor test described in this tutorial ears and on car test.
 You don't have to remove the starter motor from your Ford Mustang to tested.

 If you have removed it, no problem.
-The following tutorial will help you to bench test it: Bench Testing The Starter Motor.
+The following tutorial will help you to bench test it: How To Bench Test A Starter Motor (Step By Step).

 You also need to make sure that the battery cable terminals and battery post are clean and free of corrosion.